 Fairy houses are a staple for Powertex addicts everywhere.
 Use a jam jar and cotton fabric pieces with bronze Powertex to create this delightful fairy house.
 Make the roof with foil or clay onto the lid.
 The door can be made with card or fabric or using a plaster piece like this one.
 After adding colour with Powercolor or Colortricx pigments and Easy Varnish these cute little homes are also weatherproof.

 2. Fabric brooches

-Brooches can use up scrap materials, are super quick and simple and have plenty of wow factor.
-Create your brooch with scrunched Powertex/fabric on a non stick mat and add an embellishment.
+Brooches can use up fabric scraps, are super quick and simple and have plenty of wow factor.
+Create your brooch with scrunched Powertexed fabric on a non stick mat and add an embellishment.
 Use Powertex and fabric to secure the brooch pin.
 Choose a dark coloured Powertex and metallic Colortricx dry brushing for maximum impact!